 Functional Description: The COCO platform aims at supporting the numerical benchmarking of black-box optimization algorithms in continuous domains.
 Benchmarking is a vital part of algorithm engineering and a necessary path to recommend algorithms for practical applications.
 The COCO platform releases algorithm developers and practitioners alike from (re-)writing test functions, logging, and plotting facilities by providing an easy-to-handle interface in several programming languages.
 The COCO platform has been developed since 2007 and has been used extensively within the "Blackbox Optimization Benchmarking (BBOB)" workshop series since 2009.
-Overall, 300+ algorithms and algorithm variants by contributors from all over the world have been benchmarked on the platform's supported test suites so far.
-The most recent extensions have been towards large-scale as well as mixed-integer problems.
+Overall, 350+ algorithms and algorithm variants by contributors from all over the world have been benchmarked on the platform's supported test suites so far.
+The most recent extensions has been towards constrained problems.